Whrsdaparty/Industrial-Robot-DigitalTwin/README.md

 The safety relay and E-stop material in this repository is concept-level engineering documentation.
 It is not a validated safety design.
 Before any physical machine is energized, the design must be checked against the actual devices, risk assessment, applicable standards, and site safety requirements by qualified personnel.

-## Codex Handoff

-Use `docs/codex_handoff_prompt.md` when moving this project into Codex.
-Use `docs/exit_strategy_to_codex.md` if work needs to transition out of ChatGPT and into a repository-based coding workflow.